Quiche Lorraine

 • Pinch ground nutmeg

-• 4 oz Gruyère, finely shredded (about 1¼ cups)
+• 4 oz Gruyère finely shredded (about 1¼ cups)

 Instructions

-1. Blind bake the crust: Preheat the oven to 400°F and set a rack in the middle position.
+• Blind bake the crust: Preheat the oven to 400°F (200°C) and set a rack in the middle position.
 Remove the pie crust from freezer and thaw until just soft enough to easily prick with a fork, about 10 minutes.
 (If there are any cracks in the crust, see note below on how to patch them up.)
 Prick the bottom and sides all over with a fork.
 Place the crust on a baking sheet to make it easy to move in and out of the oven.
 Bake on until lightly golden, 10 to 15 minutes.
 Keep an eye on it; if it puffs up while cooking, gently prick it with a fork so it will deflate.
 (If it cracks while baking, see note below for instructions on how to patch it up.)
-Set aside and reduce the oven temperature to 325°F.
+Set aside and reduce the oven temperature to 325°F (170°C).

-2. In a medium nonstick sauté pan over medium heat, cook the bacon, stirring occasionally, until crisp, about 10 minutes.
+• In a medium nonstick sauté pan over medium heat, cook the bacon, stirring occasionally, until crisp, about 10 minutes.
 Use a slotted spoon to transfer the bacon to a paper towel-lined plate to drain.
 Pour off all but one tablespoon of fat from the pan.
 Add the shallots and cook over medium-low heat until soft and translucent, 3 to 4 minutes.
 Do not brown.
 Remove the pan from the heat and set aside.

-3. In a medium bowl, whisk the eggs.
+• In a medium bowl, whisk the eggs.
 Add the heavy cream, salt, cayenne pepper, and nutmeg; whisk until evenly combined.

-4. Spread the shallots evenly over the bottom of the cooked crust.
+• Spread the shallots evenly over the bottom of the cooked crust.
 Top with half of the bacon, all of the Gruyère, and then the remaining bacon.
 Pour the egg/cream mixture over top.

-5. Slide the quiche (still on the baking sheet) into the oven and bake at 325°F for 45 to 50 minutes, until the custard is set and lightly golden.
+• Slide the quiche (still on the baking sheet) into the oven and bake at 325°F for 45 to 50 minutes, until the custard is set and lightly golden.
 Serve hot or warm.

-8. Freezer-Friendly Instructions: The cooked quiche can be frozen for up to 3 months.
+• Make-Ahead/Freezing Instructions: This quiche can be baked up to a day ahead of time and refrigerated.
+To reheat, cover the quiche with aluminum foil and heat in a preheated 300°F (150°C) oven for 35 to 45 minutes, or until hot in the center.
+The cooked quiche can be frozen for up to 3 months.
 After baking and cooling the quiche, wrap it in a layer of plastic wrap and then a layer of aluminum foil.
 Remove the quiche from the freezer about 24 hours prior to eating.
 Remove the plastic wrap and reheat it, covered with foil, in a 300°F oven for 35 to 45 minutes, or until hot in the center.

 Nutrition Information